Myanmar police move against spreading power protests

-Among those detained in Pyi was a member of Aung San Suu Kyi's National league for Democracy (NLD) party and four activists from a human rights organisation, who were later freed, NLD officials and members said.

-Several NLD members were also detained in the early hours in the city of Mandalay, where protests over electricity outages started on Sunday before spreading to several urban centres, including the commercial capital, Yangon.
+Several members of Suu Kyi's National League for Democracy (NLD) were also detained for questioning in the early hours in the city of Mandalay, where protests over electricity outages first started on Sunday.

-The protests come as citizens, including some workers on strike over pay in industrial zones in Yangon, test the boundaries of broad changes that have taken place in the past year in Myanmar.
+Demonstrations have taken place in several urban centres this week, including the commercial capital, Yangon, as citizens test the limits of democratic changes in Myanmar, leaving the authorities struggling to respond.

 Until now, security forces have allowed the peaceful demonstrations to go ahead and the civilian government, which took over from a repressive junta in March last year and has eased restrictions on demonstrations, has promised emergency measures to increase the electricity supply.